If you're seeking to peacefully end your marriage in Washington State, divorce mediation is your best option.

 The parties (you and your spouse) would engage the services of divorce mediator Joe Dillon - instead of using divorce lawyers to litigate or engaging in a collaborative law process.

-Upon the parties reaching settlement, the mediator would then draft a document called a Memorandum of Understanding, which memorializes all of the decisions and agreement reached during the mediation sessions pertaining to all the issues.
+Upon the divorcing spouses reaching settlement, the mediator would then draft a document called a Memorandum of Understanding, which memorializes all of the decisions and agreement reached during the mediation sessions pertaining to all the issues.

-After the divorce mediation process is completed, the couple would complete their divorce - choosing the filing option best-suited to their unique needs.
-They may also wish to have the divorce agreement reviewed by lawyers which we encourage, however, it is ultimately the parties' choice as to whether they do so.
+After the divorce mediation process is completed, the couple would complete their divorce proceedings - choosing the filing option best-suited to their unique needs.
+They may also wish to have the divorce agreement reviewed by a family law attorney which we encourage, however, it is ultimately the parties' choice as to whether they do so.

 In Washington State, issues pertaining to the care and custody of your children are known as "parenting functions" and must be mutually agreed upon by you and your spouse prior to your divorce, and drafted into a document known as a parenting plan.